anandojha/qmrebind/docs/tutorial1_hsp90.rst

 .. note::
   This process has been greatly simplified for demonstration purposes.
-When preparing your own system for a qmrebind calculation, many other procedures should be observed, including, for instance, **assigning the correct protonation states to histidine residues**.
+When preparing your own system for a QMrebind calculation, many other procedures should be observed, including, for instance, **assigning the correct protonation states to histidine residues**.
 You should either consult an expert at preparing molecular dynamics (MD) simulations, or become an